When I was ten, my parents were shot to death in a small time mugging; it happened right in front of me.

 I wanted them both gone.
 I wanted to conduct my investigation alone and without the incessant distraction and interference.
 I wanted to regain control of my mind, my body, my cave, my mission, and most of all, over the most important case Batman would ever have.

 Dick was fairly easy; I knew what he wanted.
 He wanted to help me find my parents’ killer the way I had done for him.
 I told him—truthfully—that the only way to learn the truth about what happened in that alley was to forget it, to put the police records aside and focus on the new variable.
 We would hit the streets, hunting down any of Edward Vaniel’s associates from the old days, cutting a swath through the Gotham underworld.
-I’d take the West Side down to Soho, the Village, and Tribecca.
+I’d take the West Side down to SoHo, the Village, and Tribeca.
 Nightwing would take the East Side, NoLiTa, Chinatown and the docks.
 The chance was slim, but he might come up with something.
 At the very least, it would get rid of him for a few hours and let me work in peace.

 Selina was more difficult, as always.
 I told her Dick would partner me on this, that he’d earned the right.
 I’d helped him track down his parents’ killers, after all, and then kept him from taking it too far when we found them.
 At about that same time, I reminded her, she was helping herself to John Klondeff’s jade collection, so…